 Watts College of Nursing is approved by the North Carolina Board of Nursing to prepare students upon graduation to take the professional licensure examination to become registered nurses.

 Completion of Watts College of Nursing's Bachelor of Science in Nursing degree program meets the educational requirements to apply for licensure as a registered nurse in North Carolina.
 Graduates of Watts at this time meet the requirements of all states within the US except the clinical requirement hours for California.

-As requirements for licensure in other states may differ, students are encouraged to contact those states regarding requirements prior to enrolling.
+As requirements for licensure in other states may change, students are encouraged to contact those states regarding requirements prior to enrolling.

 Watts College of Nursing utilizes virtual platforms, in-person labs, and clinical rotations on the Watts College of Nursing's campus as well as at any of our contracted clinical agencies to accommodate the clinical requirements of the curriculum.

 The BSN program of study instructional mode of delivery is blended with course lectures being conveyed via virtual platforms and/or on the Watts College of Nursing's campus via seated in-person sessions.

 Watts College of Nursing wishes to announce that it will host a site visit for initial accreditation of its Bachelor of Science in Nursing (BSN) program by the Accreditation Commission for Education in Nursing (ACEN).
 You are invited to meet, virtually, with the site visit team and share your comments about the program in person at a meeting scheduled at 3:45 pm eastern time on Wednesday, February 24, 2021 from 3:45 pm to 4:15 pm.